What Is A Beam?

 Also, we can define the end beams which have slabs only on one side called L-beam.
 Generally, these beams are cast monolithically with the slab and hence act as L-beam but not simple rectangular beams.

 These types of beams are generally found at the corners of buildings on which the roof/slab is not projected out of the beam, corners around the staircase, lift openings, etc.

 17. Statically Determinate Beam

-If the forces applied on the beam can be resolve or found out by applying static equilibrium equations, then it called a statically determinate beam.
+If the forces applied on the beam can be resolved or found out by applying static equilibrium equations, then it is called a statically determinate beam.

-Also, we can say that in statically determinate beam numbers of unknown forces equal to the number of equations.
+Also, we can say that in a statically determinate beam numbers of unknown forces are equal to the number of equations.

 Statically determinate structures are most commonly used in bridges, mainly due to the fact that temperature changes can induce large stresses in the bridge.